unibas-gravis/VSDClient/README.md

 ```
 This call will succeed only if the credentials are valid.
 Once you obtained such a VSDConnect instance, all of your interaction with the VSD can be done via the methods of this object.

 In case you do not wish to write your credentials into the code directly, you can use another factory method for the VSDConnect object, taking as a parameter a credentials file.
-This is a normal containing the login on the first line and the password on the second.
+This is a normal file containing the login on the first line and the password on the second.
 You can then change the rights on the credentials file to be its only reader.

 ### Interactions with the VSD : Handling Asynchronicity